 While the rear seat experience is probably the weakest part of the car, it's more than big enough for children. (image credit: James Lisle)

-Oh, I also come up to see my mates for the night.
-But they could wait…
+Oh, I also came up to see my mates for the night.
+But all in good time…

-Despite the appalling rain and wind, I must say driving the old Laser was a stark reminder (in more ways than one) how far small cars have come.
-Unsurprisingly, the Mazda2 is leagues ahead of the Laser, but it’s how close it is to brand-new small family cars that gets your attention.
+Even when factoring out the appalling rain and wind, I must say driving the old Laser was a stark reminder (in more ways than one) on how far small cars have come.
+Unsurprisingly, the Mazda2 is leagues ahead of the Laser.
+Obviously.
+But it’s how close the 2 is to larger mid-size hatchbacks and sedans that gets your attention..
 It’s not right up there with stuff like the Mazda3, but, impressively, it's not that far away either.

 The little engine pulls with fervour and gusto without being too annoying at highway speeds. (image credit: James Lisle)

-While the Swift is a properly sorted hatch in the corners, I think the Mazda2 is more fun to drive.
-It’s more ‘meaty’, featuring a quicker steering system and less body roll.
+While the regular Swift is a properly sorted hatch in the corners, I think the Mazda2 is still more fun to drive.
+Rather than being sharp and direct like the Swift, the Mazda2 is a bit more meaty.
+The steering is quicker, the dynamism is organic, and the chassis is a bit more predictable on the limit.
+And I do mean “predictable” by definition – not a polite way of saying “sloppy”.
+The Mazda2 is a very nimble, fun and engaging car.
+It also feels more calibrated towards drivers who are still learning rather than established who know what they’re doing, and I think that’s the wiser choice.
 Drive it in the wet and it gets even better.
 With acres of grip all over the place, the Mazda2 provides a healthy level of confidence.

-While the 2 does sport Mazda’s 'G-Vectoring Control' – an electronic system that cuts power from wheel-to-wheel under load - I’m not sure if the merits of the Mazda2’s wet-weather dynamism all comes down to the system.
+While the 2 does sport Mazda’s new 'G-Vectoring Control' – an electronic system that cuts power from wheel-to-wheel under load - I’m not sure how much it actually contributes to the Mazda2’s wet weather dynamism.
+I never felt any buzzing, whirring, or electromechanical feedback during my drive, so I can’t confidently comment on its effectiveness.
 Regardless, the security of the Mazda's handling in the wet is substantial.

 Anyway, back to more relevant stuff.